 At A Level, pupils pursue the OCR course, which includes the in-depth study of authors such as Plato, Sophocles, Aristophanes, and Thucydides.
 They tackle both verse and prose unseen for translation and comprehension, as well as building on their composition skills.
-There are regular outings to university events, lectures and performances.
+There are regular outings to university events, lectures and performances of Greek tragedy.

 Aspects of Greek and Roman civilisation are encountered as part of the Latin course in Years 7 to 9, and some Year 9 girls are invited to take a course in Classical Studies instead of Latin.
-Classical Civilisation is then available as a subject option for GCSE, if there is sufficient demand, and for A Level.
+Classical Civilisation is then available as a subject option for GCSE and A Level.